1. Peddlars on the Bend – Restaurant in Constantia

 A landmark since 1993, Peddlars & Co has become one of the most recognised and beloved destinations in Constantia.
-Its casual upscale ambience is felt throughout the restaurant and it is the perfect place to indulge in your grandiose pasta whilst watching the rugby on a Saturday.
-Award winning chef, Brad Ball, is now at the helm and the renovated Volare restaurant promises authentic Italian dishes, incorporating his own unique culinary twist.
-Using the best locally sourced seasonal ingredients this menu creates modern interpretations of classic and regional Italian dishes and according to Brad “simple is better and ‘local is lekker’.
+Its casual upscale ambience is felt throughout the restaurant.
+It is the perfect place to indulge in your grandiose pasta whilst watching the rugby on a Saturday.
+Award-winning chef, Brad Ball, is now at the helm and the renovated Volare restaurant promises authentic Italian dishes, incorporating his own unique culinary twist.
+Using the best locally sourced seasonal ingredients this menu creates modern interpretations of classic and regional Italian dishes.
+According to Brad “simple is better and ‘local is lekker’”.
 So bring your family and friends and watch that anticipated game on a big screen with great food to accompany it.

-2. Toad on the Road – Lakeside & Toad in the Village – Noordhoek
+2. Toad on the Road – Pub at Lakeside & Toad in the Village – Noordhoek

 Probably one of the best pubs and restaurants to go to when it comes to sports and good food.
 The Toad will never disappoint, from the classic sports bar atmosphere to the vast menu of burgers, ribs and pizzas that are the ultimate comfort food whilst watching your favourite game with friends.
 It doesn’t matter if you’re coming for nothing but a beer and good company, you will always get the best service which will make you want to watch almost every cricket match, rugby game or soccer match right here.